St. Mary's Orthodox Cathedral

 Schedule of ServicesServices listed below will be live streamed at https://www.youtube.com/c/StMarysOCAMinneapolis

-6:15 PM Vespers
+6:15 PM Festal Vespers

 Thursday,

-9:00 AM Divine Liturgy
+9:00 AM Festal Liturgy

 5:00 PM Great Vespers

-Holy Fathers of the 7th Ecumenical Council
+Holy Fathers of the First Ecumenical Council

 9:00 AM Divine Liturgy @ Cathedral